rashidarudino/rashidarudino/README.md

 <sub>💭💬🗯️ How to reach me: shoot me a message via email or on the contact me section of my site; I promise I'm friendly!</sub>

-<sub>🥧 Side fact: I love to cook with a coffe cert from CBD college and a Certificate II in Kitchen Operations.</sub>
+<sub>🥧 Side fact: I love to cook with a coffee certification from CBD college and a Certificate II in Kitchen Operations.</sub>
 </sub>

 ## Quote for Now